-Relevant approval Condition # Condition description (summary) ry) Compliance status Comment Where addressed in Annual Review MP 08_0255 Schedule 3 Condition 24 Lighting Compliant No New lighting installed No Nuisance complaints MP 08_0255 Schedule 4 Specific Environmental Conditions - Mushroom Farm Site Not triggered Construction has not commenced Conditions apply to Elf Mushrooms Pty Ltd. A separate AMER report will be submitted when triggered MP 08_0255 Schedule 5 Condition 3(a) describe the operations that were carried out during the reporting period; Compliant Section 3 page 2 MP 08_0255 Schedule 5 Condition 3(b) analyse the monitoring results and complaints records of the Project during the reporting period which includes a comparison of these results against the: i. relevant statutory requirements. limits or performance measures/ criteria; ii. monitoring results of previous years; and iii. relevant predictions in the EA; Compliant No Complaints for this reporting period Third party audit/monitoring of the biofilter Section 4 page 11 MP 08_0255 Schedule 5 Condition 3(c) identify any non-compliance during the reporting period, and describe what actions were (or are being) taken to ensure compliance; Not triggered MP 08_0255 Schedule 5 Condition 3(d) identify any trends in the monitoring data over the life of the Project; Compliant Biofilter Annual Testing Appendix E Section 4 pages 9-11 MP 08_0255 Schedule 5 Condition describe what measure(s) will be implemented during the next reporting period to improve the environmental performance of the Project."
-Compliant Section 7 page 16
+Relevant approval Condition # Condition description (summary) Compliance status Comment Where addressed in Annual Review MP 08_0255 Schedule 4 Condition 1- 36 Specific Environmental Conditions for Mushroom Farm Site Not triggered Construction has not commenced Conditions apply to Elf Mushrooms Pty Ltd. A separate AMER report will be submitted from that entity when triggered MP 08_0255 Schedule 5 Condition 1 Environmental Management Strategy Compliant Updated EMS was submitted to the Department for approval June 2022.
+Appendix C - letter dated 9 September 2022 MP 08_0255 Schedule 5 Condition 2 Management plans Compliant Updated EEP was submitted to the Department for approval June 2022.
+All other plans also reviewed by department at the time of submission Appendix C - letter dated 9 September 2022 MP 08_0255 Schedule 5 Condition 3(a) describe the operations that were carried out during the reporting period; Compliant Section 3 page 2 MP 08_0255 Schedule 5 Condition 3(b) analyse the monitoring results and complaints records of the Project during the reporting period which includes a comparison of these results against the: i. relevant statutory requirements. limits or performance measures/ criteria; ii. monitoring results of previous years; and iii. relevant predictions in the EA; Compliant No Complaints for this reporting period Third party audit/monitoring of the biofilter Section 4 page 11 MP 08_0255 Schedule 5 Condition 3(c) identify any non-compliance during the reporting period, and describe what actions were (or are being) taken to ensure compliance; Triggered Noise wall - As supply of bales is increasing after flood period the noise wall gets re-built.
+MP 08_0255 Schedule 5 Condition 3(d) identify any trends in the monitoring data over the life of the Project; Compliant Biofilter Annual Testing Appendix E Section 4 pages 9-11